< Explore all opportunities

 • 12 hours after starting your application, you will be emailed links and passwords to open the demonstration video created by Dance Division faculty and students.
 This video will guide you through the ballet, modern, and improvisation sections of the video audition.

-• Please record each of the following four video sections separately in the order listed; you will be required to upload four videos to your application.
+• Please record each of the following five video sections separately in the order listed; you will be required to upload five videos to your application.
 You may not upload additional videos.

 • Section One: Introduction